marcel-maurer/Scikit_ML/README.md

 ## Titanic – Survival Prediction

-A Machine Learning project focused on predicting whether a passenger survived the Titanic disaster.
+A binary classification project based on the well-known Titanic dataset.

-**Topics:**
+The objective is to predict whether a passenger survived based on available passenger information.

+**Main topics:**

 * Data preprocessing
 * Feature engineering
 * Binary classification
 * Model training
 * Model evaluation

 ---

+## Give Me Some Credit

+A credit-risk classification project.

+The objective is to predict whether a person is likely to experience financial difficulties based on financial and demographic information.

+This project also introduced me to the challenges of working with **imbalanced datasets**.

+**Main topics:**

+* Binary classification
+* Data preprocessing
+* Imbalanced data
+* Model evaluation
+* Feature engineering

+---

 ## Credit Fraud Detection

-A classification project focused on detecting fraudulent credit card transactions.
+A Machine Learning project for detecting fraudulent credit card transactions.

-A major focus of this project is the problem of **class imbalance**, where fraudulent transactions represent only a small portion of the dataset.
+Fraud detection is particularly interesting because fraudulent transactions represent only a very small portion of the dataset.

-**Topics:**
+This makes accuracy alone a poor indicator of model performance and requires more careful evaluation.

+**Main topics:**

 * Binary classification
+* Strong class imbalance
-* Imbalanced datasets
+* Precision
-* Precision and Recall
+* Recall
+* F1-score
+* Resampling techniques
 * Model evaluation
-* Rare-event classification

 ---

-## Bank Churn Prediction
+## Porto Seguro – Safe Driver Prediction

-A Machine Learning project focused on predicting whether a bank customer is likely to leave the bank.
+A classification project based on anonymized insurance data.

+The goal is to predict whether an insurance customer is likely to file a claim.

+This project gave me experience working with larger datasets and more complex feature sets.

+---

+## Covertype – Forest Classification

+A multiclass classification project using geographical and environmental data to predict forest cover types.

-The project contains a larger Python implementation combining multiple components of a Machine Learning workflow.
+This project also introduced me to using a **neural network** for a Machine Learning classification problem.

-**Topics include:**
+**Main topics:**

+* Multiclass classification
-* Data preprocessing
+* Neural networks
-* Feature engineering
+* Feature preprocessing
-* Classification
 * Model training
 * Evaluation
-* Machine Learning pipelines

----

-## Give Me Some Credit

-A Machine Learning project focused on predicting the probability of a borrower experiencing financial difficulties.

-The project provides experience with a more realistic classification problem involving financial data and imbalanced classes.

 ---